Can police chase you into your home?

 Remember, it’s important to hire one of the best criminal defense attorneys you can afford.
 Sure, there are always cheap criminal defense lawyers.
 But your record and your freedom are on the line whenever you face a potential criminal conviction.

-At Meyer Van Severen, S.C. you’ll meet some of the best criminal defense lawyers in Wisconsin.
+At Van Severen Law Office you’ll meet some of the best criminal defense lawyers in Wisconsin.
 We’re aware of the issues you’re facing, especially those involving police chases and whether they can enter your home.
 Contact us immediately at (414) 270-0202.
 Let’s start fighting your case.